Review Your Bug-Out-Bag

 You may have previously scoured the Internet for information and reviewed the endless lists of "suggested items" to have in your bug-out-bag (AKA disaster kit).
 Using a list of your choosing, the items were collected and somehow crammed into a bag(s) or container(s).

 Most of these lists were prepared by the government after their experiences of miscalculating their capabilities during and after disasters such as the Katrina Hurricane.
 I think the bureaucrat behind the desk who prepared the list has forgotten a few fundamental facts.
-Try to estimate (or weigh on a scale) your bug-out-bag with all the basic suggested items; clothing, boots, bedding, food, water and whatever you plan on dragging to the shelter such as a pet and pet items.
+Try to estimate (or weigh on a scale) your bug-out-bag with all the basic suggested items; clothing, boots, bedding, food, water, and whatever you plan on dragging to the shelter such as a pet and pet items.

 One of the basics things always included in the lists of "what you need" is to have 3 days of food per person and one gallon of water per person per day as the minimum.
-Food is normally calculated at about 2 pounds per person per day, so figure on at least 6 pounds per person (24 pounds for family of 4) that is if you really think three days is sufficient.
-Now factor in basic load of 3 gallons of water per person which equates to 25 pounds of additional weight per person not including the containers (A gallon weights about 8.34 US pounds).
+Food is normally calculated at about 2 pounds per person per day, so figure on at least 6 pounds per person (24 pounds for a family of 4) that is if you really think three days is sufficient.
+Now factor in a basic load of 3 gallons of water per person which equates to 25 pounds of additional weight per person not including the containers (A gallon weighs about 8.34 US pounds).
 Whew, more than 100 pounds of water for a family of four to lug around!
 (That bureaucrat must be a weightlifter!)

 If you are planning on carrying the suggested items, plus food and water for a family of four, finding a mule to carry your bag(s) to the shelter is my only suggestion.